 - Direct payments to students.
 Student scholarships/stipends/grants/awards must be paid to a student through the Bursar’s Office.

 - Direct payment of salaries or wages to faculty, staff, students, or other full- or part-time employees of the university.
 Salaries/wage payments to employees of the university and related benefits for university employees must be processed through the university payroll office.

 *Note: UW faculty/staff honoraria and awards related to work performed for WFAA trigger a taxable event.
 In this case, WFAA will pay the university employee directly and distribute a 1099 in compliance with IRS regulations.

-- Memberships to social clubs (including airline clubs) without authorized pre-approval by the dean/divisional business office and the director of fund services.
+- Memberships to social clubs (including airline clubs) without authorized pre-approval by the dean/divisional business office and the director of fund administration and compliance.

 Note: This listing is illustrative; it is not intended to be an exhaustive list of all potential university operational situations.

 Exceptions to this policy must be pre-approved by WFAA’s director of fund administration and compliance, including unique circumstances not included in the policy above.
 Please submit requests, in advance, to firstname.lastname@example.org and include the business need for the exception along with supporting documentation.

 WFAA recognizes this and other campus and WFAA policies are effectively replacing the Chancellor’s Memo, historically observed as the highest level of guidance published by campus regarding the relationship between WFAA and the university.
 A summary of applicable directives relating to the Chancellor’s Memo, as well as excerpts from the Memo of Understanding between WFAA and the university are included as Appendix A.

 WFAA and campus use two primary methods to process payments: WFAA’s check request process and the UW’s expense reimbursement system.